Edulop139/freeCodeCamp/guide/english/css/css3-colors/index.md

 ---
 ## CSS3 Colors

 Colors in CSS are used to colorize elements in our web-pages.
 There are many ways to assign colors to elements.
 You can use the actual names for the colors, their RGB values or the Hexadecimal values.
-In CSS3 the hsl (hue-saturation-lightness) has been added to the specification.
+In CSS3 the HSL (hue-saturation-lightness) has been added to the specification.

 ### Color Names

-Currently there are 140 color names supported in HTML, which can be assigned in CSS rules by just typing their name.
+Currently, there are 140 color names supported in HTML, which can be assigned in CSS rules by just typing their name.
 For example:

 ### Syntax